 by Franke James

 Image from CityTV interview.
-See the clip on their site.

 The power of the press went to work yesterday to help us fight the climate crisis at the local level.

 CityTV spotted the story, “Eco-friendly driveway is rejected by the city” and in an interview for the 6pm CityTV News, quoted me saying, “It would look beautiful and it would be environmentally friendly,” James promises of her dream green space.
 “We sold our car, we unplugged our beer fridge, I’m writing about the environment,” she added.
 “We’re doing whatever we can and I’m mad as hell.”